damaratix/sans-holiday-hack-2021/sources/challenge8.md

 172.17.0.0      0.0.0.0         255.255.0.0     U     0      0        0 eth0
 ```

-yep!
+Yep!
 We can reach 3 other internal networks from here.

 ### 10.128.1.0/24
 ```
-$ nmap 10.128.1.0/24
+$nmap 10.128.1.0/24
 Starting Nmap 7.80 ( https://nmap.org ) at 2021-12-29 17:46 UTC
 Nmap scan report for hhc21-windows-linux-docker.c.holidayhack2021.internal (10.128.1.4)
 Host is up (0.0016s latency).